jbarham/gopgsqldriver/README.md

 	git get github.com/jbarham/gopgsqldriver

 By default the package is configured to build on Linux.
-Alternatively you can build it with the included `Makefile`, which assumes that `pg_config` is in your `$PATH` to automatically determine the location of the PostgreSQL include directory and the `libpq` shared library.

 Usage
 -----